groundlight/python-sdk/docs/docs/getting-started/4-writing-queries.md

 While this question is binary, "cleanliness" can be somewhat subjective.
 An improved version could
 be: "Are there any visible spills or clutter on the factory floor?"

-### ❌ Is the forklift on the left or right side?

-It is not clear which answer corresponds to "YES" and which corresponds to "NO".
-Instead, you might ask "Is there a forklift in a?".